kth-step/HolBA/examples/riscv/README.md

 QED
 ```

-### 6. Specifying and proving BIR contracts using symbolic analysis results
+### 6. Specifying and proving BSPEC contracts using symbolic analysis results

 - requires manual specification of beginning and end program labels for contract
 - requires semi-manual application of symbolic soundness theorems